 - builds

-Part 2: Turn on token display in chat
+Part 2: Check token usage and turn on token display in chat

-Turn on the option to display token usage in chat to help you understand how many tokens your prompts are using.- Hover over the left side of your screen, then click Settings.
+Check how many tokens your initial build used, and turn on the option to display token usage in chat.
+This helps you see how many tokens each of your prompts uses.- Click your profile icon in the top right of your screen, then click Subscription.

-- Click General under the Personal Settings menu.
+- Next, click General under the Personal Settings menu.

 - Toggle on Display token usage in chat.